Pavla-vev/en-for-designers/06-storytelling/story.md

 # Storytelling✏️

 ## Once upon a time...
 My journey came when my mother bought a painting book for beginners.
 I was fascinated by how someone could create such a beautiful thing out of nothing.
 After several months, when the rest of the family lost interest in the book, I persevered and began to develop in an artistic direction.

+## First step

 I met my passion for design in high school, where I found out what I would like to do in life and what I really enjoy.

 ![gfzvuvbu](https://user-images.githubusercontent.com/79570995/156082608-f0004054-fce2-4d53-97b7-9f68a9cd186a.jpg)